AI Sound Separation

 Diagram showing a soundwave representing a mixed track of different instruments on the left.
 On the right the soundwave is shown in its component parts for guitar, trumpet, piano, and voice.

 In 2021, Sony R&D Centers in Japan and Germany organized a competition – The Music Demixing (MDX) Challenge, in which research teams and machine learning enthusiasts were invited to create systems that use AI to perform audio separation on a specially-prepared, hidden dataset of songs.
-With a prize pool of 10,000 CHF, it attracted entries from over 400 participants and received more than 1400 submissions.
-You can see the results here.
+It attracted entries from over 400 participants and received more than 1500 submissions.
+You can read about the challenge and learn about the results of the competition here.

 Why use Sony's AI Sound Separation